Highlights from the History of the Cornell Sociology Department

 1952 – Melvin L. Kohn, future President of the American Sociological Association, author of Class and Conformity, and recipient of the Cooley-Mead Award for lifetime research achievements in social psychology (1992), receives Ph.D from Cornell.

-1964 – Michael Schwerner (B.A.
-'61 Sociology), Andrew Goodman, and James Chaney are shot and killed in Philadelphia, Mississippi by members of the Ku Klux Klan.
-Schwerner, Goodman, and Chaney were in Mississippi as a part of "Freedom Summer," an effort by Civil Rights activists to register African-Americans to vote.
-The films "Murder in Mississippi" and "Mississippi Burning" are based on these events.
-Articles: Cornell Chronicle, The Clarion-Ledger [1, 2], A Webpage on the Trial, Biographies of Scherner [1, 2], A Speech by John Chaney's brother
+1964 – Michael Schwerner (B.A. ’61 Sociology), Andrew Goodman, and James Chaney are shot and killed in Philadelphia, Mississippi by members of the Ku Klux Klan.
+Schwerner, Goodman, and Chaney were in Mississippi as a part of “Freedom Summer,” an effort by Civil Rights activists to register African-Americans to vote.
+The films “Murder in Mississippi” and “Mississippi Burning” are based on these events.
+Biography of Schwerner, FBI’s 50 Years after Mississippi Burning, Waiting for word on Schwerner, Picture of Martin Luther King at a memorial for Schwerner, Chaney, and Goodman.

 1965-66 – Robin Williams Jr. serves as President of Eastern Sociological Society.

 1968 – Jonathan H. Turner, UC-Riverside Sociology Professor and renowned sociological theorist, receives Ph.D. from Cornell in Sociology

 1970 – William L. Parish, University of Chicago Sociology Professor and China scholar, receives Ph.D from Cornell.